What kinds of detox should I do before a trip?

 When it comes to a magic mushroom trip, it's important you do some kind of physical detox before the journey.
 This can include fasting, abstaining from alcohol and keeping the diet light.

 How should I prepare my mind before a mushroom trip?

 Keep one day before the journey reserved for meditating, walking in the forest, or reading books.
 At least one day before journeying should be dedicated to quiet time.

 Should I avoid any herbs or supplements before a mushroom trip?

 How can I ensure I have a great trip?

-Having a question or intention helps to inform your journey, keep yourself grounded during the experience, and acts as a guiding tool throughout your magic mushroom trip.
+Having a question or intention helps to inform your journey, keeps you grounded during the experience, and acts as a guiding tool throughout your magic mushroom trip.

 You might be preparing for your first magic mushroom trip; you might be preparing for your tenth.
 Either way, how you prepare for a magic mushroom trip in the days leading up to it can affect a) how positive your mushroom trip is and b) how strong and vivid it is.

 Certain foods and herbs can impact the way that you experience magic mushrooms.
 Alcohol, for example, can interfere with the clarity of the journey and make it confusing.
 Adaptogenic herbs (found in many supplements) can diminish the effects of a magic mushroom trip, making it more subtle and less profound.
 And stimulants like caffeine can intensify the effects of a magic mushroom journey.
 With all of these things considered, you can prepare for your journey in a way that’s most conducive to what you would like to feel and experience.